ncatlab/nlab-content/pages/8/4/4/4/4448/content.md

 * [[Tom Leinster]], [reply at MathOverflow](http://mathoverflow.net/questions/12136/freyd-cover-of-a-category)

-The following two n-caf&#233; blog posts provide a nice discussion of the scone construction from a geometric and a logical perspective:
+The following two n-caf&#233; blog posts provide an introductory discussion of the scone construction from a geometric and a logical perspective:

 * [[Mike Shulman]], _Discreteness, Concreteness, Fibrations, and Scones_ , November 2011. ([link](https://golem.ph.utexas.edu/category/2011/11/discreteness_concreteness_fibr.html))